 Information Technology and Security-Based Classes

-The 184th IW is a cyber-based military unit that employs a wide spectrum of experienced IT and cyber-security professionals and students.
+The 184th Wing is a cyber-based military unit that employs a wide spectrum of experienced IT and cyber-security professionals and students.
 Let us build a class tailored to your needs.

 ASVAB Interpretation / Find Your Interest

 This program will help students find a civilian career based on the Armed Services Vocational Aptitude Battery, as well as the online Find Your Interest program.
 Combining the results of both tests helps students find a career that matches their aptitude and their interests.
 The ASVAB must be completed prior to our assistance.

 Learn how to interact with different temperaments based on the Meyers-Briggs personality inventory and training.
 This class is recommended for high school juniors, seniors and staff members.
 Although the 184th IW can facilitate the class, the requesting school must provide testing material found at Shipley.com.
 Thirty people are required; class length is approximately three hours.

 Community Based Projects

 Many members of the 184th Wing hold full-time jobs in the construction industry.
 Others just want to help where they can whether its building playgrounds, community clean-up efforts or delivering food to shelters.
 Air Guardsmen are committed to service and adhere to strict safety practices.
 Stipulations apply and not all projects will be selected.